-Courses are conducted in a variety of delivery formats, largely in two to four day formats.
+Workshops are conducted on the New Orleans campus, while seminars are conducted in a variety of delivery formats: at the New Orleans campus, extension centers, special events, and through SYNC.
 Periodically, Special Event Seminars are offered in conjunction with selected campus and off-campus events.
+Program Overview and Mid-Career Assessment workshops are two days in length.
+The Project in Ministry Design workshop is four days.
+Seminars are three days.
 The delivery format for each course is noted on the course schedule for each year or can be found on the ProDoc website.